Chart Color Schemes

 Development

-St George has seen minimal construction activity with 3 new dwellings approved annually over the past five years (2017-2021), totalling 16.
-This low development level reflects the rural nature of the area, where housing needs drive development rather than market demand.
+St George has had minimal construction activity with three new dwellings approved annually on average over the past five years, totalling 16.
+This low level of development reflects the rural nature of the area where housing needs drive development rather than market demand.
 The small sample size means individual projects can significantly influence annual growth statistics.

-St George's construction activity is notably lower than Rest of Qld and national averages.
-All recent building activity consists of detached dwellings, aligning with rural living preferences for space and privacy.
-As of 2021, the estimated population per dwelling approval is 1256 people.
-Population projections indicate stability or decline in St George, suggesting reduced housing demand pressures, benefiting potential buyers.
+St George's construction activity is notably lower than Rest of Qld and below national averages.
+Recent building activity consists solely of detached dwellings, aligning with rural living preferences for space and privacy.
+With an estimated 1256 people per dwelling approval, the area has a quiet development environment.
+Population projections indicate stability or decline, suggesting reduced housing demand pressures in St George, benefiting potential buyers.

 With population projections showing stability or decline, St George should see reduced housing demand pressures, benefiting potential buyers.